aryemans/ml_project/final.markdown

 ### Comparison of Models
 ![Model Comparison Plot](/assets/model-comparison.png)
-The performance comparison across models underscores the central takeaway of this study: contextual embeddings derived from transformer-based models substantially outperform traditional keyword-based approaches in the multi-label classification of ML research papers.
+According to the performance comparison across models, it appears that BERT-based transformer models outperform traditional keyword-based approaches in the multi-label classification of ML research papers.
 As shown in our model comparison chart, BERT-based models demonstrate clear superiority across all four evaluation metrics—**Exact Match Accuracy**, **Hamming Loss**, **F1 Score (Micro)**, and **F1 Score (Macro)**—compared to their TF-IDF-based counterparts.
+In the next sub-section "Data Poisoning (Comparison of TF-IDF vs. BERT Logistic Regression)," we further discuss the data poisoning techniques to illuminate specific distinguishing characteristics in the performance of TF-IDF and BERT-based models.

 Among the tested models, the **Deep Multilayer Perceptron (MLP)** leveraging **BERT embeddings** achieved the best overall results.
 It attained the highest Exact Match Accuracy (0.5797), the lowest Hamming Loss (0.0448), and the strongest F1 scores—particularly a Macro F1 of 0.7639, indicating its ability to generalize across both common and rare classes.
 This strong performance reflects the model’s ability to learn complex, nonlinear relationships from semantically rich 768-dimensional BERT embeddings extracted from each paper's abstract and results sections.